PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 ### Acceleration Constraining

-For this we split out Acceleration Setpoint into two components, one parallel to the closest distance to the obstacle and one normal to it.
+For this we split out the acceleration setpoint into two components, one parallel to the closest distance to the obstacle and one normal to it.
 Then we scale each of these components according the the figure below.

 ![Scalefactor](../../assets/computer_vision/collision_prevention/scalefactor.png)

  <!-- the code for this figure is at the end of this file -->